 Al Minar Books & Islamic Fashion sells a Michelle Obama fragrance.

-Obama on Christianity and Islam: There's a string of Obama quotes on the two religions – very different in tone and substance – at Freedom Outpost.
+Obama on Christianity and Islam: There's a string of Obama quotes on the two religions – very different and revealing in both tone and substance – at Freedom Outpost.
 (September 28, 2013)

 Related Topics: Muslims in the United States

 receive the latest by email: subscribe to daniel pipes' free mailing list

 This text may be reposted or forwarded so long as it is presented as an integral whole with complete and accurate information provided about its author, date, place of publication, and original URL.